Easy Nicoise Pasta

-Among the standouts from last year’s Dietary Guidelines was the advice that Americans eat more seafood.
+Among the more noteworthy recommendations from the most recent Dietary Guidelines was the advice that Americans eat more seafood.
 We collectively fall woefully short of the recommended two to three weekly servings.
 Part of the challenge is knowing what to buy and what to do with it once you get it home, not to mention the fact that some varieties can come with a hefty price tag.
-All of this is exactly why I’m writing a four-part series about how to cook fish in ways that are affordable, delicious, and doable, even for the less confident cook.
+All of this is exactly why I’m posting this Easy Nicoise Pasta.
+It’s a terrific way to eat more fish that’s affordable and tasty, even for the less confident cook.

 Fish Done Simply

 The recipe is a spin on a traditional Nicoise salad.
 I’ve taken some of the core ingredients of this French classic and turned it into a main-dish pasta.
 The fish in the equation is canned tuna, which means it couldn’t be more convenient (included in my list of Top 10 Healthy Convenience Foods).
 And if you think canned tuna doesn’t have a place in quality cooking, consider the fact that even the French, gastronomes that they are, rely more on canned tuna than fresh when it comes to their beloved Nicoise (or so say my two most reliable Francofiles).

 The other upside of Tuna Nicoise Pasta is that it’s a nourishing one-dish meal.
 Tuna provides a terrific source of affordable protein, B vitamins, and selenium.
 Cherry tomatoes (so good this time of year) and green beans check the veggies box, and penne pasta makes this supremely family-friendly (certainly in my house).
 If you are lucky enough to have leftovers, it travels well in a lunch box too.

 If you like Easy Nicoise Pasta, check out these other seafood dishes: